 Except as noted above, the seller may not bid at an absolute auction, nor may anyone bid upon his behalf.
 A licensee shall not knowingly receive such a bid by or on behalf of the seller.

-Generally speaking the difference between the two types can be the difference between night and day.
+Generally speaking, the difference between the two types can be the difference between night and day.
 An absolute auction marketed professionally will no doubt bring the highest results and greater participation among buyers.
-The simple fact is that buyers know that should they be the high bidder at an absolute sale they will be the new owner, this creates a greater incentive to attend.
+The simple fact is that buyers know that, should they be the high bidder at an absolute sale, they will be the new owner; this creates a greater incentive to attend.
 Sales that are with reserve normally require increased marketing efforts and expenditures that will not necessarily provide a similar result.
-The question that we pose to sellers that helps identify the difference is – If you were a buyer and there were multiple auctions going on at the same time, for items you’re interested in, with the only difference between them being reserve or absolute, where would you go?
-Now this doesn’t mean a reserve sale can’t be successful because it can.
+The question that we pose to sellers that helps identify the difference is – If you were a buyer and multiple auctions were going on at the same time, for items you’re interested in, with the only difference between them being reserve or absolute, where would you go?
+Now, this doesn’t mean a reserve sale can’t be successful because it can.
 After this brief explanation, it would be best to contact us.

 Usually the decision on which type of auction to have for the seller depends on several factors that only the seller can answer.
 During our consultation and discovery process we will be able to answer that based upon all the relevant facts and identified constraints.
 We should be able to provide solutions to your unique situation once we understand the situation and your goals.

-In some cases, sellers will be engaged from the very beginning to the end however some don’t nor do they have to be involved.
-Depending on the type of auction and the assets involved, it might be cost effective for the seller to assist in the setup/clean up phase but it’s not necessary.
-We’ve worked with plant managers, plant engineers and maintenance staff that can be extremely valuable when we are dealing with highly specialized equipment and inventories.
-No matter the situation and constraints we face we can provide professional results.
+In some cases, sellers will be engaged from the very beginning to the end; however, some don’t, nor do they have to be involved.
+Depending on the type of auction and the assets involved, it might be cost-effective for the seller to assist in the setup/clean-up phase, but it’s not necessary.
+We’ve worked with plant managers, plant engineers, and maintenance staff who can be extremely valuable when we are dealing with highly specialized equipment and inventories.
+No matter the situation and constraints we face, we can provide professional results.

 Once we agree and sign a contract, how long can we expect the process to take?